czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "Who are you?"

-"They call me Marek, the Mad Monk. but of course, you are tired and yes, yes, of course, you need rest."
-Come with me.
+"They call me Marek, the Mad Monk. but of course, you are tired and yes, yes, of course, you need rest.
+Come with me."

 James finally decided to check his wound, that horrible incision that had led to all this strangeness.
 It was notoriously absent.
 There wasn't a speck of blood on his clothing or any other evidence of the incision.
 Thoroughly confused, James erroneously decided that he had dreamt it.
 He found that he was well rested and not at all tired, and after conveying the fact to the strange man, he was invited inside nonetheless.